angular-schule/angular-cli-ghpages/README.md

 ## About

 This script is similar to the normal `github-pages:deploy` command.
 But by design, the command is limited to the `gh-pages` branch of the same repository.
+__New: The deploy command is being removed from the core of the CLI very soon! [#4385](https://github.com/angular/angular-cli/pull/4385)__

 In contrast to this, the [angular-buch/angular-cli-ghpages](https://github.com/angular-buch/angular-cli-ghpages) script is able to push to any branch on any repository.
 It's made on top of [tschaub/gh-pages](https://github.com/tschaub/gh-pages).
 __This script works great on [Travis-CI](https://travis-ci.org/).__ No git credentials must be set up in before.
 Specific environment variables of Travis-CI are evaluated, too.
 You will like it!